Hackerthonweb3/pon/README.md

 ## 🎬 **Pitch & Live Demo (Video)**

 PoN are digital business cards to help people connect easier while attending web3 conferences and events.
-The end goal is to create a reputation ecosystem to replace web2 platforms like LinkedIn.
+The end goal is to create a reputation ecosystem to replace web2 platforms like LinkedIn and Eventbright.

 <p align='center'>
     <a href='https://www.youtube.com/watch?v=cTG88Kcmj1A'>